Bob Frazer

-Bob Frazer (born 1971) is a Canadian actor of stage and television.
+Bob Frazer is a Canadian actor of stage and television.

 Frazer was born in Ontario.
 He lives in British Columbia.

 Career

 Frazer has won multiple Jessie Richardson Theatre Awards, including: "Outstanding Performance by an Actor in a Leading Role" (2005–2006) for his role in Hamlet, "Outstanding Performance by an Actor in a Supporting Role" (2005–2006) for his role in Prodigal Son, and won for "Significant Artistic Achievement" (2003–2004).
 He has also been a nominee over ten times including "Outstanding Performance by an Actor in a Supporting Role" (2003–2004) for The Glass Menagerie; Iago in Shakespeare's Othello; and as Antipholus of Ephesus in Comedy of Errors during the 2009 season of Bard on the Beach.